suardi26/Java-Basic/Arithmetic Operators And Numeric Data Type Conversion/README.md

   int result = (2 + 3) * 5;
   ```
   </samp>
-- <samp>And for the conversion/casting of numeric data types in java, must be considered is when converting from data types that have a large </samp>
+- <samp>And for the conversion/casting of numeric data types in java, must be considered is when converting from data types</samp>

+  <samp>that have a large </samp>

   <samp>interval capacity to data types that have a small interval capacity.</samp>